trespaul/tidal-doc/src/content/docs/guides/usage/control-busses.md

 ---
-title: "Route effects with control busses"
+title: "Modify ongoing sounds with control busses"
 ---

 This page introduces the feature known as *control busses*, which was